 What they mean is, is she bright, witty, charming, attractive and clever?
 And b.t.w, none of these adjectives by themselves would define the verb Briller, but taken together in English, they might come close.

-There are many 'great' pictures out there in today's world, ones highly esteemed by many in the Museum world, etc, etc, which quite frankly, just bore me.
+There are many 'great' pictures out there in today's world, ones highly esteemed by many in the Museum world, etc, etc, which quite frankly, just bore me to tears.
 How else can I put it?
-Many of my own paintings can also bore me to death, mercilessly so (because I am the author) they are not unlike boring dates, or spouses even, yet nonetheless it's painfully hard to get rid of them.
+Even many of my own paintings, they also bore me to death, and mercilessly so, because I'm the author.
+And they are not unlike boring dates, or spouses even, yet somehow, it's painfully hard to get rid of them.

 No comments: